cuustard/uni/SCC.141.md

 - Involves design of architecture and interface, development of database and file specifications
 - Output: System Specification

-User interface design defnies how users will interact with the system andwhat kind of inputs and outputs thje systme accepts and produces.
+User interface design defines how users will interact with the system and what kind of inputs and outputs the system accepts and produces.

-- Navigation Mechanisms: how user gives instructions to the system (e.g. buttons)
+- **Navigation Mechanisms**: How the user gives instructions to the system (e.g. buttons)
-- Input Mechanisms: how the systme captures information (e.g. forms)
+- **Input Mechanisms**: How the system captures information (e.g. forms)
-- Output Mechanisms: how the system provides information to the user (e.g. reports)
+- **Output Mechanisms**: How the system provides information to the user (e.g. reports)

 #### Implementation